elterminad0r/cipher_tools/README.md

 These are, as it stands, text-based interfaces.
 Hopefully it should be possible to paste in input.
 They rely on an installation of Python 3 (I recommend 3.6).
 They might be runnable by clicking the script from a file explorer?

+Notice: sometimes I find catastrophic bugs, fix them and don't tell anyone.
+This is absolutely my fault and I'll try to stop doing this but in the meantime please make sure your version is up to date.

 You can obtain the scripts by downloading them, pasting them in, or even cloning them if you're feeling really enthusiastic.
 (NB the scripts are all in the `src` directory.)

 Here is a quick guide to installation and execution: